NenX/Rust-and-C-Interoperability-Practical-Guide/README.md

 $ cargo clean && cargo run
 ```

+### 2. Working with Pre-compiled C Libraries

+Let's explore how to work with pre-existing C libraries (both static and dynamic) in your Rust project.

+To work with existing C libraries:

+1. Create a `src_lib/lib_build` directory in your project:

-### 2. Link the C library and call the functions in it.
+2. Place your library files in directory `src_lib/lib_build/`:

-Let's say you got some dynamic and static C libraries from somewhere else, and now you need to call those library functions in Rust.

-Create a new `src_lib/lib_build` folder to store the C library files (of course you can copy the corresponding files in this repository for experiments).
-Modify `build.rs` to tell Cargo how to link these library files.
+    - Static library files (`.lib` on Windows, `.a` on Linux)
+    - Dynamic library files (`.dll` on Windows, `.so` on Linux)

+Then update `build.rs` to handle library linking:

 ```rust
 use std::ffi::OsStr;